Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 So as you plan your lessons this month, take a moment to step back and think about the bigger picture.
 Help your students see what the IB sees in them.

-Because when they begin to think of themselves as economists—not just students trying to get through a course—something shifts.
+Because when they begin to think of themselves as economists, not just students trying to get through a courss, the purpose of what they do becomes clearer.

 They take the work more seriously.